 It’s not surprising that 85 percent of people find having to repeat information while working with other companies unpleasant.
 This occurs in modern projects when stress accumulates.
 Thus, effective client communication cuts through the stress and gets right to the point.

-Additionally, the instructions are easier to process for the executing team because there is less stress to deal with.
+Additionally, the instructions are easier to process for the executing team leading to reduced workplace stress.

 Check out how to deal with real freelance burnout.